Valexr/Slidy/packages/svelte/README.md

 For easier style customization `Slidy` provides a set of predefined custom properties to inherit.

-For example, to recolor pagination controls, let the component inherit a `--slidy-dot-color` custom property from any parent:
+For example, to recolor pagination controls, let the component inherit a `--slidy-navigation-color` custom property from any parent:

 ```svelte
 <script>